GaloisInc/mctrace/release/README.md

 - The `--var-mapping` option tells `mctrace` where to record metadata that allows it to later interpret the collected telemetry.

-The above command instruments the binary with probes that triggers at the start and end of the `write` function and computes timing information for the call.
-Note that the instrumentation command produces a significant amount of DEBUG logs, that can be ignored at the moment.
+The above command instruments the binary with probes that trigger at the start and end of the `write` function and compute timing information for the call.
+Note that the instrumentation command produces a significant amount of log output that may be ignored.

-When probes call the DTrace `send` action, the current test implementation of `send` pushes the set of telemetry variables, in a compact binary format, to the standard error.
-A script `extractor.py` has been included with the image to help interpret this data.
+When probes call the DTrace `send` action, the current test implementation of `send` pushes the set of telemetry variables, in a compact binary format, to the process's standard error.
+A script `extractor.py` has been included with the image to interpret this data.

 To invoke the instrumented binary and use the `extractor.py` script to decode any emitted telemetry: